 - What you can do about it

-In addition to testing inefficiencies, cannabis itself is not a standard medicine.
-Cannabis is a plant not a chemical, and therefore every batch, even within the same strain may vary in THC potency as well as other compounds including cannabinoids, terpenes and flavonoids.
+Along with testing method variations, cannabis itself is not a standard medicine.
+Cannabis is a plant, not a chemical, and therefore every batch, even within the same strain may vary in THC potency as well as other compounds including cannabinoids, terpenes, and flavonoids.
 Inevitably, some degree of deviation is normal and expected.

 Moisture content makes a difference when testing for potency in cannabis flower, because THC is measured as a percentage of the product’s total weight.
 So if the sample is dried out, it will weigh less than a sample with more moisture.
 Bot samples may contain the same amount of THC, but the test will indicate that the dry cannabis is more potent by percentage.